-The average monthly premium for a Medicare Advantage plan in 2020 was $23, according to U.S. Centers for Medicare & Medicaid Services.
-But costs may range from $0 to more than $270 per month depending on the Part C plan.
-You must also pay the Medicare Part B premium, which is $148.50 in 2021, up from $144.60 in 2020.
+The average national monthly premium for a Medicare Advantage plan in 2022 was $19, according to U.S. Centers for Medicare & Medicaid Services.
+But costs may range from $0 to hundreds of dollars per month depending on where you live and your Part C plan.
+You must also pay the Medicare Part B premium, which is $170.10 in 2022, up from $148.50 in 2021.

 How Much Do Medicare Advantage Plans Cost?

 Most of the 24.1 million Americans enrolled in a Medicare Advantage plan in 2020 paid no premiums for their plan itself.
 But to enroll in an Advantage plan, they still had to pay the monthly premium for Medicare Part B (medical insurance).

 There were more than 3,100 different Medicare Advantage plans sold by private insurance companies that contract with Medicare in 2020.
 The plans are required to provide all the same coverage offered by Original Medicare — Part A and Part B.